fitzgen/rust-conf-2019/slides.md

 * but "user constants" aren't _just_ environment variables
 * there's also a local server that goes with them
-    * the local server has a web UI with a form widget for each user constant
+    * the local server has a web UI with a form widget dynamically created for each user constant
         * these are over on the bottom left
     * tweak the constant -> POST request to the local server
     * which updates the environment variable
     * re-runs the program
-    * and pushes the generated SVG back the web UI so it is refreshed automatically
+    * and pushes the generated SVG back the web UI so the preview is refreshed automatically
 * additionally, I'm running split screen with emacs so I don't need to do any alt-tab'ing anymore